track-asia/trackasia-native/README.md

 ```

 > [!TIP]
-> There are external projects such as [Ramani Maps](https://github.com/ramani-maps/ramani-maps) and [TrackAsia Compose Playground](https://github.com/Rallista/trackasia-compose-playground) available to intergrate TrackAsia Native Android with Compose-based projects.
+> There are external projects such as [Ramani Maps](https://github.com/ramani-maps/ramani-maps) and [TrackAsia Compose Playground](https://github.com/Rallista/trackasia-compose-playground) available to integrate TrackAsia Native Android with Compose-based projects.

 Next, initialize the map in an activity: